mattwind/cluster/README.md

-# Automate Parallel Nodes
+# Compute Cluster

-My notes on setting up a network with ansible for parallel computing.
-I use Debian locally and setup a bunch of Centos 7.5 nodes.
-After I build an new node and install the base system, I get a dhcp address then I run a playbook from my local machine using Ansible.
+My notes on automating node setup for parallel computing cluster.
+I use ansible for distribution and deployment.
+After I build an new node and install the base system, I get a dhcp address then I run a playbook from my local machine.

 View the docs folder for more information on setting up ansible and ssh keys.